How do seismologists locate an earthquake?

 When an earthquake occurs, one of the first questions is "where was it?"
 The location may tell us what fault it was on and where damage (if any) most likely occurred.

-Unfortunately, the earth is not transparent and we can't just see or photograph the earthquake disturbance like meteorologists can photograph clouds.
+Unfortunately, Earth is not transparent and we can't just see or photograph the earthquake disturbance like meteorologists can photograph clouds.
 When an earthquake occurs, it generates an expanding wavefront from the earthquake hypocenter at a speed of several kilometers per second.

 We observe earthquakes with a network of seismometers on the earth's surface.
 The ground motion at each seismometer is amplified and recorded electronically at a central recording site.
 As the wavefront expands from the earthquake, it reaches more distant seismic stations.When an earthquake occurs, we observe the times at which the wavefront passes each station.
 We must find the unknown earthquake source knowing these wave arrival times.
 Here is a map of U.S. Geological Survey seismic stations in the San Francisco Bay Area and 6 seismograms from an earthquake: